DavidLiedle/CjwAdminBundle/INSTALL.md

 You invoke CJW Admin with this URL: `http://<yoursite>/adminapp`

 _Note: you may get a Symfony Login prompt before the CJW Admin Login page is presented._

-Use your normal credentials- CJW Admin honours a subset of roles, e.g. for creating new objects.
+Use your normal credentials- CJW Admin honors a subset of roles, e.g. for creating new objects.